Red light therapy helps in Covid-19 case

 Patient & Treatment

-Once daily, the patient received four consecutive sessions of Near Infrared Light administered over the posterior chest for 28 minutes.
-Evaluation metrics such as x-rays and blood markers were taken before and after the sessions. (x-ray pictured above).
+The patient in this case was a 32-year-old female with a history of asthma and a previous brain tumor removal.
+She was diagnosed with severe COVID-19, resulting in pneumonia.
+As part of her treatment, she received sessions of Near Infrared Light administered over the posterior chest once daily for four consecutive days, each session lasting 28 minutes.
+Evaluation metrics such as x-rays and blood markers were taken before and after the sessions.

 Results